-MoMo’s Book Diary loved this psychologically intense novel and highly recommends “Dark Water” as an excellent 5 star read.
+MoMo’s Book Diary loved this psychologically intense novel and highly recommends “Dark Water” as an excellent read.

 Sara Bailey’s debut novel, Dark Water tells an exceptional and intriguing story set in beautiful, mysterious Orkney.

 I was drawn to the book as I have, myself, recently moved to Orkney and love reading fiction set in the islands.
 I did not know what to expect but was quickly drawn into the powerful story being told.
 The author describes the eerie ship-wrecks in such a way that you can visualize them – or maybe that’s just because I have seen them so many times.
 Beautiful as they sound I would not be willing to jump in and swim around them!

 Dark Water focuses on Helena’s story, alternating between being a teenager and the adult she is today.
 Helena grew up in Orkney but left the island after her best friend, Anastasia was lost to the sea on a late night swim.
 Helena is returning now after her father is taken ill.
 Returning to the island is difficult for Helena, as much as she loves her dad, she has been running from the memories of her teenage years and losing her best friend, Anastasia.
 Helena knows as soon as she arrives she will be overwhelmed by memories of that night.
 The author excellently describes the conflicting feelings of the adolescent years and the insecurities we take with us into adulthood.

 I would like to thank the author, Sara Bailey, and Jacqui Lofthouse of Nightingale Editions for the opportunity to read and review this book prior to its release date.

 Sara Bailey’s haunting and lyrical debut: a psychologically intense portrait of adolescent yearning and obsession, set in the beautiful Orkney Islands.